twonth/winning-at-windows/README.md

 * Refresh icon cache without restarting Windows.
 Run (Win+R): `cmd /c taskkill /f /im explorer.exe & del /a %userprofile%\AppData\Local\IconCache.db & start explorer`.
 You can also create a shortcut with this command as the target.
 (Taken from [this post](https://superuser.com/a/1300573).)

 * Configure Stardock TouchTasks to open Task View.
-In Windows 10, swiping from the left opened the task view panel.
+In Windows 10, swiping from the left edge opened the task view panel.
 In Windows 11, this action has been remapped to the widgets panel (boo!).
-You can get close to what we had in Windows 10 with TouchTasks.
+While I don't know how to get the old swipe gesture back, one can at least map the task view panel to a tap on the middle left edge.
 First, [remove or disable Widgets](https://winaero.com/remove-and-uninstall-widgets-from-windows-11/#:~:text=In%20the%20Local%20Group%20Policy,Click%20Apply%20and%20OK.).
 Then install [nircmd](https://www.nirsoft.net/utils/nircmd.html) and create a shortcut to `C:\nircmd-x64\nircmd.exe sendkeypress lwin+tab` (replacing the location of nircmd appropriately).
 Then use TouchTasks to assign the shortcut link to a touchpoint.
 By default, TouchTasks looks for .exe files, but if you first enter *.lnk in the file dialogue and **then** select your shorcut, it gets properly assigned.

 * [mydigitallife forums](https://forums.mydigitallife.net/): These folks are serious about Windows.
 See, e.g., this very large list of [Windows 11 tweaks, fixes, and modifications](https://forums.mydigitallife.net/threads/windows-11-tweaks-fixes-and-modifications-overview.83744/page-20#post-1687577).
 Forum registration required.

 * [elevenforum](https://www.elevenforum.com/): Another venue for community discussions of Windows customization.
 See also [tenforums](https://www.tenforums.com/).
 The tutorials ([Windows 10](https://www.tenforums.com/tutorials/1977-windows-10-tutorial-index.html), [Windows 11](https://www.tenforums.com/tutorials/1977-windows-10-tutorial-index.html)) are particularly valuable.